 Certifications/Professional Outdoor Experience: "I have my Wilderness First Aid, and CPR certification.
 I’ve taken navigation courses that teach you proper map and compass use.
 I’ve taken an Outdoor Ethics and Backpacking course.
 I’ve also attended conferences like Colorado Parks and Wildlife Partners in the Outdoors, and Colorado Parks and Recreation Association, listening to seminars to improve my recreational professionalism."

-Favorite Camp Memory from 2019: "I’d have to say that my favorite Avid memory from this season would have to be a camper specifically requesting to have me as one of their instructors for the week.
+Favorite Camp Memory: "I’d have to say that my favorite Avid memory from this season would have to be a camper specifically requesting to have me as one of their instructors for the week.
 I’ve known this camper and their family since they were pre-K, and now she’s going into the 2nd grade.
 I met this spunky brother sister duo through Avid, and immediately I was so fond of them.
 They reminded me of my brother and sister.
 It’s been really cool having this kid in my group multiple summers, liking and requesting to spend the week with me, when I know how ornery she is."

 Favorite Adventure: "My favorite adventure is probably when we road tripped to Graceland.
 We spent some time in Oklahoma/ Arkansas, and stayed at historic Beale Street in Memphis, Tennessee.
 I love when I get a chance to drive across the US and see more culture within America."